hi-ogawa/vite-plugins/packages/vite-index-html-middleware/README.md

 # vite-index-html-middleware

-TODO: deprecate in favor of `vite-expose-index-html`
+TODO: deprecate in favor of `vite-import-index-html`

 ```sh
 pnpm build